cprice404/jvm-processbuilder-leak/README.md

 consuming and closing those streams.
 The wrapper also makes sure that those background threads are joined (and thus finished with their work) before returning control to the main thread.

+    mvn -DreproType=up exec:exec

+This will circumvent the `ProcessBuilder` class and call into the lower-level `UNIXProcess` class directly, to try to make sure that the bug isn't in the `ProcessBuilder` code.
+The `UNIXProcess` is also wrapped in order to make sure the output/error streams are consumed and closed.